Medial-EarlySign/MR_Wiki/Installation/index.md

 ## Introduction

 This guide describes how to install and set up the MES Infrastructure and its components.
 You can choose to install all or only the components you need, depending on your use case.
-These tools allow you to use [published models](../Models), train new models with [MES Tools](MES%20Tools%20to%20Train%20and%20Test%20Models.md), or work with the [Python API](Python%20API%20for%20MES%20Infrastructure.md).
+These tools allow you to use [published models](../Models).
+To use our tools, please refer to [Tutorials](../Tutorials/).

 ## Prebuilt Releases

-A prebuilt package (excluding [MES Tools](MES%20Tools%20to%20Train%20and%20Test%20Models.md)) is available for [direct download](https://github.com/Medial-EarlySign/MR_LIBS/releases/tag/V1.0).
+A prebuilt package is available for [direct download](https://github.com/Medial-EarlySign/MR_LIBS/releases/tag/V1.0.1).
 This eliminates the need for manual compilation.
-The binaries are built on **Ubuntu 24.04** and are compatible with any Linux distribution using **glibc ≥ 2.39**.
+The binaries are built on **manylinux2014** and are compatible with any Linux distribution using **glibc ≥ 2.17** (Ubuntu >= 13.04, Centos>=7 or any other linux distro that has glibc>=2.17).
 You must also install [OpenMP support](#2-install-openmp-support-ubuntu).
-A prebuild for `MES Tools` can be found in here: [MES Tools](https://github.com/Medial-EarlySign/MR_Tools/releases/tag/V1.0)
+You might also want to install our [PyPi python package](https://pypi.org/project/medpython/) for working with python.

 ## Prerequisites